Why Do Most Vegetarians Go Back to Eating Meat?

 As other researchers have reported about vegetarians, our participants originally quit meat for a variety of reasons.
 The most common reasons in our study were ethical concerns about the treatment of animals (57%), followed by health and environmental reasons (15% each).
 Fewer people stopped eating meat because they did not like the taste of animal flesh or because of social pressure from friends, spouses, etc.

 Declining Health.
-In his book The Face on Your Plate: The Truth About Food, Jeffrey Moussaieff Masson extols the health benefits of an all plant diet.
+In his book The Face on Your Plate: The Truth About Food, Jeffrey Moussaieff Masson extols the health benefits of an all-plant diet.
 He writes, "Now at 68, several years a vegan, I find I have never been healthier.
-I weigh less than I did at thirty; I am stronger than when I was forty; I have fewer colds or minor illnesses than at fifty."
+I weigh less than I did at 30; I am stronger than when I was 40; I have fewer colds or minor illnesses than at 50."
 While Masson may have thrived on a meatless diet, this is not always the case with vegetarians.
-In fact, thirty-five percent of our participants indicated that declining health was the main reason they reverted back to eating flesh.
+In fact, 35 percent of our participants indicated that declining health was the main reason they reverted back to eating flesh.
 For example, one wrote, "I was very weak and sickly.
 I felt horrible even though I ate a good variety of foods like PETA said to."
 Another wrote, "My doctor recommended that I eat some form of meat as I was not getting any better.
-I thought it would be hypocritical of me to just eat chicken and fish as they are just as much and animal as a cow or pig.
+I thought it would be hypocritical of me to just eat chicken and fish as they are just as much an animal as a cow or pig.
 So I went from no meat to all meat."
 The most succinct response was by a man who wrote, "I will take a dead cow over anemia any time."

 Irresistible Urges.
 About one in five of our participants had developed an irresistible urge to taste cooked flesh once more.
 This occurred even among some long-term vegetarians.
 Participants talked about their protein cravings or how the smell of sizzling bacon would drive them crazy.
-One, for example, said "I just felt hungry all the time and that hunger would not be satisfied unless I ate meat."
+One, for example, said, "I just felt hungry all the time and that hunger would not be satisfied unless I ate meat."
 Another described his return to meat in mathematical terms: "Starving college student + First night back home with the folks + Fifty or so blazin' buffalo wings waiting in the kitchen = Surrender."